dev-laww/next-e-commerce/docs/ENDPOINTS.md

 - NOTE: Provide endpoints for the following.
 See equivalent endpoints on their respective sections.
     - **Roles**
         - Format: `REQ /permissions/:id/roles`
             - `GET`: Get a list of all roles for a specific permission.
+        - Format: `REQ /permissions/:id/roles/:id`
-        - `POST`: Create a new role for a specific permission.
+            - `POST`: Link a specific role to a specific permission.
-        - `PUT`: Update a specific role for a specific permission.
+            - `DELETE`: Unlink a specific role from a specific permission.

 ## Products